 Store this medication at room temperature, protect it from light and moisture, and keep it out of the reach of children.
-Discard any tablets remaining in the bottle after 90 days from opening.
+Discard any tablets remaining in the bottle 90 days after opening.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 Who should NOT take this medication?

 - are allergic to teriflunomide or any ingredients of the medication

 - are allergic to leflunomide

 - are pregnant or may become pregnant, unless you use reliable birth control

 - have an immunodeficiency condition (e.g., AIDS, transplant recipients taking medications that suppress the immune system)